-Responsibility Planning & Development Department Funding Source General Fund Timeframe Complete Development Code amendments by December 2024.
+Responsibility Planning & Development Department Funding Source General Fund Timeframe The City will initiate Development Code amendments by December 2024.
+In 2025, the City will assess the potential benefits of SB10 and Workforce Housing overlay zones to Fresno and if determined to be beneficial then the City will initiate a Development Code Amendment by 2026.
 Objective Annually review the effectiveness and appropriateness of the Development Code and process any necessary amendments to remove or mitigate potential constraints to the development of housing.

-Fair and Equal Housing Opportunities
+Goal 5: Fair and Equal Housing Opportunities

-Program 25 - Fair Housing Services
+Program 26 - Fair Housing Services